Governors

 Business Member

-She read Law at Liverpool and, following a commendation in her Legal Practice Course at the College of Law, began her 25 year legal career working a breadth of casework for Allington Hughes Solicitors.
-Jayne followed her passion and today specialises in crime working at one of the UK’s largest prosecution areas in Merseyside and Cheshire.
+Having read Law at Liverpool and receiving a commendation in her Legal Practice Course at the College of Law, Jayne began her 25 year legal career working a breadth of casework for Allington Hughes Solicitors.

 Learn more